-- The buyer must have taken title to the goods and accepted billing; - It must be probable that delivery will take place; - The goods must be on hand, identified and be ready for delivery to the buyer at the time the sale is recognized; and - The buyer must specifically acknowledge the deferred delivery instructions.
+- The goods must be on hand, identified and be ready for delivery to the buyer at the time the sale is recognized; and - The buyer must specifically acknowledge the deferred delivery instructions.
 The usual payment terms must apply.

 The Company uses an indirect distribution strategy whereby substantially all of the Company's revenues are earned through independent dealers and distributors and original equipment manufacturer ("OEM") partners.
 For the majority of the sales, the dealers and OEM's are responsible for installation and after sales service to the end user.
 Once the equipment is shipped and title has transferred to the dealer or OEM, the Company does not have any contractual obligation to ensure the equipment's proper installation and functioning.